-The maps below show two spatially explicit measures of biodiversity: a biodiversity intactness index and a weighted species richness-based index (called Range Rarity).
+The maps below show two spatially explicit measures of biodiversity: a biodiversity significance index, based on rarity-weighted richness and a biodiversity intactness index.
 The maps allow the identification of important biodiversity areas which may be at risk of being converted to cacao plantations, given that they are located in climatically suitable areas and are not currently protected.
-They are mapped for the country as a whole (Appendix 4.1 map 1 and map 2) as well as only for natural habitat areas in areas currently suitable, in terms of climate, for cacao (Figures 9 and 10), with insets of the 2 interest areas: Sulawesi and Java.
+They are mapped for the country as a whole (Appendix 4.1 map 1 and map 2) as well as only for natural habitat areas in areas currently suitable, in terms of climate, for cacao (Figures 11 and 12).